Lukino Selo: Geography

 As the elongated atar (village area), is much larger than the settlement itself, it comprises the entire fish pond and reaches the Tisza river of the west.
 Apart from the Belo, the pond consists of Kopova lakes, several connected lakes (Koča, Mika, Joca), which are part of the old riverbed of the Tisza.
-There are two smaller bodies of water in the village area, outside of the fish pond complex, Šuvajka and Novo lakes, to the north.
+Outside of the fish pond complex, there are two smaller bodies of water to the north of the village area - Šuvajka and Novo lakes.
 The protected wetland of Carska Bara is south of the village.
 The special nature reserve is the largest individual bog in Serbia.

 History

-The village was founded in 1785 when the Hungarian settlers from the neighboring villages, like Ečka, began moving in the area.
-They were noted as the good tobacco farmers.
-As it was built on the land of the nobleman, count Lazar Lukač, it was named Lukácsfalva after his surname.
-Lukač, a count from Transylvania but of Armenian origin, encouraged the settling in the marshland which surrounded the lakes and rivers, as he needed workforce for his estate, especially for the vegetable production, as he was also selling the products.
-Lukač purchased vast land, tens of thousands of hectares from the Imperial Court in Vienna.
-He built Kaštel Ečka in the neighboring village of the same name, a castle which became cultural and entertainment center of the rich nobility.
+The village was founded in 1785 when Hungarian settlers from neighboring villages such as Ečka, began moving in the area.
+They were noted as good tobacco farmers.
+As it was built on the land of the nobleman Count Lazar Lukač, it was named Lukácsfalva after his surname.
+Lukač, a count from Transylvania but of Armenian origin, encouraged settling in the marshland which surrounded the lakes and rivers, as he needed a workforce for his estate, especially for the vegetable production, as he was also selling the products.
+Lukač purchased tens of thousands of hectares from the Imperial Court in Vienna.
+He built Kaštel Ečka in the neighboring village of the same name, a castle which became the cultural and entertainment center of the rich nobility.
 Lukino Selo, on the other hand, served for the settling of the help, gardeners, farmers, etc.

 The Belo lake was created by the denizens, and the formation of a lake from a marsh of the same name lasted for a century.
 The swamp was deepened and cleaned and soon turned into the fish pond, which was the main economic activity for the villagers.
 There used to be a mill on the shore of the lake.
 It was connected to the village via two small stone bridges.

-Original settlers were poor and landless peasants.
-In 1825, some 200 Bulgarian Catholics were settled in the village, but they were Hungarized in time.
+The original settlers were poor and landless peasants.
+In 1825, some 200 Bulgarian Catholics settled in the village, but they were Hungarized in time.
 They were brought in order to boost the vegetable production.

 Characteristics

 Lukino Selo is a typical Pannonian village.
 The administrative area of the settlement is 51.96 km2.
-It consists of three parallel streets, stretched in the northwest-southeast direction, with uneven space between them, which are connected by other three short transversal streets.
+It consists of three parallel streets, stretched in the northwest–southeast direction, with uneven space between them, which are connected by other three short transversal streets.
 Over 90% of houses still use individual water sources (water wells, etc.).
-There are lower grades elementary school and post office in the village.
+There is a lower grades elementary school and post office in the village.

 Population

 The population has been experiencing a constant depopulation in the past 7 decades.
 Lukino Selo remains predominantly settled by the Hungarians.
 There used to be a Romani inhabited section of the village.
-Their settlement can be traced back to the original settling of the village, in the Lazar Lukač's lifetime, but it was abandoned and today there is a meadow where the settlement used to be.
+Their settlement can be traced back to the original settling of the village, in Lazar Lukač's lifetime, but it was abandoned and today there is a meadow where the settlement used to be.